Retropinnidae

 The Retropinnidae are a family of bony fishes that contains the Southern Hemisphere smelts and graylings.
-They are closely related to the northern smelts (Osmeridae), which they greatly resemble, but not to the northern graylings (Thymallus).
-Species from this family are only found in southeastern Australia and New Zealand.
+They are the only members of the suborder Retropinnoidei.
+They are closely related to the northern smelts (Osmeroidei), which they greatly resemble, but not to the northern graylings (Thymallus).
+Species from this family are only found in southeastern Australia and New Zealand, although a fossil otolith suggests that they may have also inhabited southern South America during the Neogene.
 Although a few species are partly marine, most inhabit fresh or brackish water.

+In the past, this family was allied with the galaxiids, with the latter also being treated as osmeriforms.
+However, more recent studies suggest that the galaxiids form their own order distinct from the osmeriforms.

+The following taxa are placed in this family: